Writing a non-fiction book? Too many ideas? Don’t know how to tame them, pin them down and start writing?

 Step 4: Create your formula

 Now you’ve set those ideas free, it’s time to think about your overall word count.
 30,000 words is a great target for a non-fiction book, and to make it less overwhelming, you could break it down into, say, 10 chapters of 2500-3000 words each.
 If you want to whittle it down further into, say, 10 paragraphs of 250-300 words each then do it.
 The easier it is for you to think about, the more likely you are to look forward to your next writing session.

 Step 5: Set your writing deadlines

 Without a deadline, nothing gets done.
 So, set yourself a deadline – a realistic one, too, not one that’s going to put you off every time you look at it.
-Once you’ve decided on your deadline, count how many days/weeks/month you have and work out your daily/weekly/monthly writing targets from there.
+Once you’ve committed to this timeframe, count how many days/weeks/month you have and work out your daily/weekly/monthly writing targets from there.
 Bite-sized chunks are incredibly motivating.

 Step 6: The exciting bit – it’s time to start writing!

 That’s it.
 Follow these 6 steps to writing your non-fiction book and you’ll be surprised at just how quickly and easily you can get started … and that, actually, writing your book doesn’t have to be that big, scary, overwhelming massive task you’ve made it out to be.

 If you’d like to write a business book and follow this method in more detail, then my How to Write a Brilliant Business Book will really help.